epjd/automated-lead-research-system/README.md

 **The hook:** once a company is on the target list, there is **no manual step between data collection and outreach** — scraping, AI qualification, content generation, and send all run hands-off.

 **At a glance:**
-· 3 independent workflows
+- 3 independent workflows
-· 15+ monitored data sources
+- 15+ monitored data sources
-· 50+ prospects qualified per run
+- 50+ prospects qualified per run
-· ~50% less manual BD effort
+- ~50% less manual BD effort
-· self-hosted with parallel error monitoring.
+- Self-hosted with parallel error monitoring.

 > Built for an enterprise client in regulated manufacturing.
 This is a sanitized, portfolio version — client names, internal infrastructure, credentials, and proprietary scoring rules have been removed or generalized.